 Felt guilt.
 Shame.
-You have no idea how proud I am of myself for not killing myself even though it seamed as the only solution to how to ease the pain most of the nights.
+You have no idea how proud I am of myself for not killing myself even though it seemed as the only solution to how to ease the pain most of the nights.

 Unless you were at the same hell you have no right to judge me and if you were then I am so sorry this happened to you.

-But – there is much bigger part of me that wants to be healthy and never ever go back to the nightmare I lived.
+But – there is a much bigger part of me that wants to be healthy and never ever go back to the nightmare I lived.

 If my body requires meat I’m gonna give it to it.